Looking for things to do in Devon in June 2025? Here’s your guide to family-friendly events, places to visit and what’s on in Devon.

 Head to Plymouth Hoe for a free day of family entertainment celebrating the Armed Forces that play such an important role in the local community and beyond.

-There will be opportunity’s to exploring military vehicles and equipment, take part in activities with the Royal Marines, and see displays in the arena.
+There will be opportunity’s to exploring military vehicles and equipment, take part in activities with the Royal Marines, and see displays in the arena and air.

 Find out more about what’s happening on Armed Forces Day in Plymouth.